Acceleration Studies Foundation

 WHERE: Bethesda Community Ctr.

-MODERATORS: Ben Goertzel (email), and Melanie Swan
+MODERATORS: Ben Goertzel (email)

 NEXT MEETING: